nilsteampassnet/nilsteampassnet/administration/_posts/2013-03-25-defining-customer-category.md

 * modify the label (in case of a renaming action),
 * click the button corresponding to your action

-Notice that when deleting a Category, all attached Fields are deleted, as all the values in the Database related the Items.
+<span class="fa fa-warning"></span>&nbsp;Notice that when deleting a Category, all attached Fields are deleted, as all the values in the Database related the Items.

-### Moving
+#### Moving

 You can decide to move the Fields from one Category to another.
 Do: